Varun-Singh14/OOPS/README.md

 | Default Constructor | No | Initializes object with default values |
 | Parameterized Constructor | Yes | Initializes object with specific values |
 | Copy Constructor | Object as Parameter | Creates a new object by copying another object |

+# Destructor
+Contrary to constructors, which initialize objects and specify space for them.
+Destructors are also special methods.
+But destructors free up the resources and memory occupied by an object.
+They are automatically called when an object is destroyed.

+# Are class and structure same?
+No, Class and Structure are not same.
+They look similar, but they have differences that make them apart.
+For Example, the struct is saved in stack memory, whereas the class is saved in the heap memory.
+Data Abstraction cannot be achieved with the help of Structures, but with class, Abstraction is majorly used.

+# Explain Inheritence with example
+Inheritence is one of the major feature of OOPS, by which an entity inherits some characteristics and behaviours of some other entity and makes them their own.
+Helps in code reuse.

+Example: Let's take 3 person - Developer, Manager, HR.
+They are entirely different from one another with their own specific characteristics and behaviour.
+But in all three, you will find some common elements, like `empID`, `empName`, `empSalary`, etc. Though these elements are used by different persons, still they have their own features which are common among all the employee.
+This is achieved using Inheritence.
+The Developer, Manager, and the HR have all inherited the features like `empID`, `empName`, `empSalary`, etc. and used them as their own.
+Due to this they did not have to create these components from scratch.
+Facilitating CODE REUSE.

+### Limitations:
+With more powers comes more complications.
+It is very powerful but it has limitations too.
+It needs more time to process as it has to navigate through multiple class for its implementation.
+Also the class involved in inheritence, the base class and the child class, are very tightly coupled together.
+So if one needs to make some changes, they might need to do nested changes in both the classes.
+It is very complex in implementation, so if not correctly implemented then it can lead to unexpected errors or incorrect outputs.

+### Types of Inheritence:
+- Single Inheritence
+- Multiple Inheritence
+- Multi-level Inheritence
+- Hierarchical Inheritence
+- Hybrid Inheritence

+# Interface
+It refers to a special type of class, which contains methods, but not their defenition.
+Only the declaration of methods is allowed inside an interface.
+To use an interface, you cannot create objects.
+Instead, you need to implement that interface and define the methods of their implementation.

+# Overloading and Overriding
+Overloading is a compile-time polymorphism feature in which an entity has multiple implementation with the same name.
+For Example: Method Overloading or Operator Overloading.

+Overriding is a runtime polymorphism in which an entity has the same name, but its implementation changes during execution.
+For Example: Method Overriding.

+# How is data abstraction accompalished?
+Data Abstraction is accompalished with the help of abstract methods or abstract classes.

+# Abstract Class
+Abstract Class is a special class containing abstract methods.
+The significance of abstract class is that the abstract method inside it are not implemented and only declared.
+So as a result, when a subclass inherits the abstract class and need to use its abstract methods, they need to define and implement them.

+# Difference b/w Abstract class and Interface
+Interface and Abstract class both are special types of classes that contain only the method declaration and not their implementation.
+But interface is entirely different from abstract class.
+The main difference between the two is that, when an interface is implemented, the subclass must define all its methods and provide its implementation.
+Whereas when abstract class is inherited, the subclass does not need to provide the definition of its abstract method, until and unless the subclass is using it.
+Also, an abstract class can contain abstract methods as well as non-abstract methods.